 At a glance

 The count of B2B customers whose tax registration number, the VAT number, GST number, or equivalent Tax ID, stored on the ecommerce platform does not match the value held on the corresponding Oracle Fusion Party record.
 This is a genuine compliance exposure, not a cosmetic data issue.
 An incorrect tax registration number can invalidate the reverse-charge mechanism on a cross-border B2B sale, force a retrospective VAT correction, and put a tax filing at risk.
-Any non-zero reading is worth a same-week investigation, which is why this is a Hero card.
+Any non-zero reading is worth a same-week investigation, which is why this is a Key Metrics card.

 Calculation